The Crooked Treehouse

 Way back in season five, we were introduced to these little stone things that allow a person's consciousness to travel across space and interact with people on other planets.
 Luckily, the crew had some of these plot devices handy when they ended up on the ship, so they can communicate with Earth and Stargate Command.
 After leaving the mad scientist behind on a planet, the military commander decides to check in with SGC, only to find his consciousness on a different alien ship, along with some familiar hostages.

 As they are trapped on a spaceship that only allows them periodic trips through the Stargate to visit nearby planets for supplies, there isn't a lot of room for bad guys on this show.
 It's mostly about the power struggle between the various crew members, none of whom are evil, though a few are misguided.
 To help make this more interesting, the writers fling The Lucian Alliance across space and on to the ship, making the show Even More Like Voyager, as we now have a crew of American Military and Civilians (Federation) and a crew of Lucian Alliance (the Maquis) forced to integrate in order to survive while they figure out a way home.
-This episode also features the final time a cast member from SG1 appears.

 Destiny (the name of the Ancient ship) comes across another Ancient ship.
 Sadly, instead of hijinks ensuing, broodiness ensues.
 But it's, at least, interesting broodiness.

-Episode 5: The Greater Good
+908: The Greater Good

 Another abandoned ship?
 Man, aliens are Wasteful.
 Let's hope this one turns out to be less troublesome than the one from the last episode.

-Episode 6: Twin Destinies
+909: Twin Destinies

 Rather than introduce an alien race for the crew of Destiny to have to battle with, the chief antagonists, as the series winds down, is a fleet of drones.
 They don't know if there's an alien race tracking them, or whether the drones are a new type of life form.
 All they know is that every time they come out of hyperspace, drones are waiting to attack them.
 It's a pretty nifty way to keep the Cast In A Bottle premise while still having an Outside Of The Bottle threat.
 This episode also features one of those cool Time Travel Means There Are Two Versions Of The Same Character storylines.

-Episode 7: Common Descent
+911: Common Descent

-While trying to work out a new way to avoid the drones, a landing party from Destiny discovers...their descendents.
+While trying to work out a new way to avoid the drones, a landing party from Destiny discovers...their descendants.
 Yea, turns out that the events from the last episode that resulted in two mad scientists actually created an entirely different timeline, wherein the crew didn't stay on Destiny, and were forced to build a new society on another planet.
-And because time is wibbly-wobbly, timey-wimey, they now have the opportunity to meet their own descendents.
+And because time is wibbly-wobbly, timey-wimey, they now have the opportunity to meet their own descendants.
 This would have made an excellent end to the entire series.

-The crew and their descendents find a library where they all get to see how they lived and how they died in the alternate timeline.
+The crew and their descendants find a library where they all get to see how they lived and how they died in the alternate timeline.
 This would also have made an excellent end to the series.

 Still unable to avoid the drones, the mad scientist, the gamer, and the scientist who the gamer ended up marrying in the alternate timeline run the ship on a risky maneuver through a star while the rest of the crew is evacuated to a planet where, surely, no drones will be around.
 This would have also also made an excellent end to the series.